 - Fry the onion and garlic over a high heat until blackened – the gently bitter, caramel flavours enhance the stock.
 Add to the pot.

 - Keep the pot on a rolling boil - and top up the water throughout the day and skimming off any scum that gathers on the surface.
 The ideal cooking time is between 8-10 hours.

-- The pork belly – used to garnish the dish – is best cooked in the broth.
-Add the to the stock three hours before the end of cooking.
+- The pork belly - used to garnish the dish - is best cooked in the broth.
+Add to the stock three hours before the end of cooking and boil for around 40 minutes.
 It is easier to slice the belly when cold.
 So if time allows, lay it flat in the fridge for 2 hours before serving.

 - Double strain the stock, and either freeze, refrigerate, or serve straight away.

 - Add the stock, kikkoman soy sauce and chilli bean sauce to a pan.
+Bring to the boil, then lower the heat and simmer for around 5 minutes.
 If you are saving some of the broth for another day, allow 700ml of stock, and 1tsp of soy sauce and chilli bean paste per person.

 - Add the noodles three minutes before the end of cooking.

 - Finely slice the pork belly, and lay on top of the warming noodles – by the time it the stock has heated, the pork will be warm throughout.

 - Ladle the broth and noodles into a ramen bowl, garnish with slices of pork, half a Nitamago egg and spring onions.